SvelteLab/SvelteLab/README.md

 # SvelteBlitz

-⚡ Crafting a SvelteKit REPL powered by WebContainers
+⚡ Crafting a REPL for SvelteKit projects: quickly spin up a Sveltekit project and share it with the world.
+Made with svelte, for svelte, by svelte lovers.

 [➡️ Try it out now!](https://svelteblitz.vercel.app/)